puzzmo-com/blog.puzzmo.com/content/posts/2024/08/26/plugins-are-back-in-style/index.md

 ```

 There's a lot of nuance though, ranging from user interface changes across the front-ends to handling all of the emails which need to conform to different legalities across countries.
 This turned out to be one of those "easy to do, difficult yo get right" sort of projects that luckily we started right at the beginning of the preparation.

+### Purchasing a lifetime

+The first set of Lisa Hanawalt cards we sent out included a "golden ticket" - this is a ticket which included a code usable on `puzzmo.com/code` which offers the to buy for yourself, or gift to another a lifetime account.
+Infrastructure wise this is more Stripe work, simple, reasonable and well tested.
+We tied whether you could actually pay to unlock based on whether you had bought cards already (see the shopify blog post.)

+### Notables as keys

+For both user avatars and letting people have early access to Pile-Up, we relied on the notable system as a secondary access check.
+Prior to the Pile-Up launch, we solely used roles as the key way to track someone's access to resources in the API.
+[RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) is a great system, and deeply embedded inside how the API works - but we can use a lighter touch and rely on existing other tools/system giving notables.

+As an example, the new Lisa Hanawalt avatars are tied to the notable of having played Pile-Up Poker during the launch, something which the event plugin gives automatically.
+Now, if we want to give someone access rights, we have tools for giving notables en-mass or printing them like in a pack of cards.

 ### Unlockables Based on Community Goals